 A story of being the odd one out

-Last July I boarded the rollercoaster that is working for a start-up.
-I waved goodbye to my old company where I had many marketing colleagues and joined Red Sift where, alongside digital marketing pro Jay, we are the entirety of the Marketing team.
-Looking after everything from events to branding, from collateral to digital, we are very much in the minority in a company filled with exceptionally smart software engineers and developers.
+In July 2017 I boarded the rollercoaster that is working for a start-up.
+I waved goodbye to my old company where I had many marketing colleagues and joined Red Sift where, alongside digital marketing pro Jay, we were the entirety of the Marketing team.
+Looking after everything from events to branding, from collateral to digital, we were very much in the minority in a company filled with exceptionally smart software engineers and developers.

-For me, this change took some adjusting to and I know I can’t be the only one in this position so here’s a quick overview of what I’ve learnt so far…
+For me, this change took some adjusting to, and I know I can’t be the only one who was in this position.
+So, here’s a quick overview of what I learned.

 When’s a scrum not a scrum?

-Don’t get me wrong, there is still an absolute need for more focussed meetings but these daily stand-ups are refreshing.
-They encourage knowledge sharing, nipping problems in the bud and raising awareness across functions of what’s going on in the company.
+Don’t get me wrong, there is still an absolute need for more focused meetings but these daily stand-ups are refreshing.
+They encourage knowledge-sharing, nipping problems in the bud, and raising awareness across functions of what’s going on in the company.

-I have never worked in a company that is so email light as Red Sift.
+I have never worked in a company that is as email light as Red Sift.
 I reckon I get a grand total of 10 internal emails a week, if that, and it’s wonderful.
-Instead I collaborate, chat and send many, many gifs via Slack.
-In fact I don’t just use it internally, it also works perfectly for chatting with my PR agency about upcoming press opportunities and new blog posts.
+Instead, I collaborate, chat and send many, many gifs via Slack.
+In fact, I don’t just use it internally, it also works perfectly for chatting with my PR agency about upcoming press opportunities and new blog posts.

 Now I can get answers and resources I need from colleagues much faster, simple requests like “Are you free next Friday?” or “Could you send me the report you shared earlier?” don’t need a whole email to themselves.
-In fact it seems bizarre to me that once upon a time I used to send such a questions on a Monday, wait until Wednesday to chase and may be get a response on a Thursday.
+In fact, it seems bizarre to me that once upon a time I used to send such questions on a Monday, wait until Wednesday to chase, and maybe get a response on a Thursday.